ztimmons/dsc-instance-variables-lab-houston-ds-060319/README.md

 # Instance Variables - Lab

 ## Introduction
-In this lab, we will practice using instance variables, which we use to store information about a particular instance object.
-We will use our `fuber` theme and create some methods that operate on our instance variables to return some valuable information about our passenger and driver instance objects.
+In this lab, you'll practice using instance variables, which you use to store information about a particular instance object.
+You will continue to use our `fuber` theme and create some methods that operate on our instance variables to return some valuable information about the passenger and driver instance objects.

 ## Objectives